 Keeping your records up-to-date, in a safe place and for the required legal period is tedious, but essential for your small business.
-Whether you store them in a shoebox in a manila envelope or use an advanced electronic storage retrieval system, you need a reliable way to keep your records.
+Whether you store them in a file cabinet or use an advanced electronic storage retrieval system, you need a reliable way to keep your records.

 The size and complexity of your business will dictate what methods you use.
 The important thing is to have a system in place from the beginning and to use it routinely.

 Why the need for recordkeeping?